 Maintain and nurture your human capital

 People are the heart of any business.
-Let’s look at what the government is doing to help businesses maintain and grow their human capital and resources.
+Let’s look at what the government is doing to help companies maintain and grow their human capital and resources.

 JobKeeper 2.0 will take effect after 28 September, ushering in a number of modifications.